Automattic/jetpack/docs/development-environment.md

 ## Development build

 The development build will create a build without minifying or deduping code.
-It will also install dependencies for you, so you don't need to `yarn` before it.
+It will also install dependencies for you, so you don't need to `npm install` before it.

 ```
-$ yarn build
+$ npm run build
 ```

 ## Development build with changes monitoring (watch)

 You can run a watch process, which will continuously watch the front-end JS and CSS/Sass for changes and rebuild accordingly.
-Instead of `yarn build` you'd use `yarn watch`.
+Instead of `npm run build` you'd use `npm run watch`.

 ```
-$ yarn watch
+$ npm run watch
 ```

 ## Production build